Explore

 "Hello!
 Welcome to the Muppet Christmas Carol!
 I am here to tell the story."

-Everyone knows the story of A Christmas Carol by now (and if you don't, shame on you), so here's a brief summary: miserable old curmudgeon Ebenezer Scrooge (Caine) lives his life without a thought towards kindness, and hates the jolly generosity that Christmas represents.
-Scrooge's selfishness and lack of compassion literally haunts him on the evening of Christmas Eve, when he's visited by the ghosts of his late business partners (portrayed by the inimitable balcony hecklers Statler and Waldorf) who warn Scrooge about the errors of his ways and advise him what's in store.
-Not long afterwards, Scrooge is taken on a journey by the ghosts of Christmas past, present and future who aim to change Scrooge's cantankerous character.
+Everyone knows the story of A Christmas Carol by now (and if you don't, shame on you), but here's a summary: in 19th-century London, miserable old curmudgeon Ebenezer Scrooge (Michael Caine) lives his life without a thought towards kindness, and hates the jolly generosity that the Christmas season represents.
+Scrooge's selfishness and lack of compassion literally haunt him on the evening of Christmas Eve, when the ghostly apparitions of his late business partners, Robert and Jacob Marley (portrayed by the inimitable balcony hecklers Statler and Waldorf), visit him.
+The pair warn Scrooge about the errors of his wicked ways and reveal what awaits him in the afterlife if he does not repent.
+Throughout the night, Scrooge receives visits from three further ghosts who take him on a journey through Christmases past, present, and yet to come, hoping to convince Scrooge to change his cantankerous ways.

 Avatar